-Table 5 shows the Michigan industries by NAICS codes, where exposure to silica occurred from 1985 to 2021.
+Table 5 shows the Michigan industries by NAICS codes, where exposure to silica occurred from 1985 to 2022.
 The predominant industries were in manufacturing (84%), construction (9%) and mining (4%).
 Most of the manufacturing jobs were in iron foundries.
 Exposure to silica is still occurring in foundries (Figures 5 and 6).
-In 2007, MIOSHA inspected all silica-using foundries in the state.
-Forty-seven foundries were inspected.
-Personal air monitoring for silica was conducted in 43 of the 47 facilities; 28 companies had silica levels below the MIOSHA PEL and 15 were above the PEL.

 Although silicosis typically occurs after a long duration of exposure to silica, some patients develop silicosis after a relatively short period of time because of the severity of that exposure.
 The average year of hire is 1951, ranging from 1910 to 2012.
-Five individuals with silicosis began working in the 2000s, eight began working in the 1990s, 26 in the 1980s, 89 in the 1970s and 186 in the 1960s.
+Five individuals with silicosis began working in the 2000s, nine began working in the 1990s, 26 in the 1980s, 89 in the 1970s and 187 in the 1960s.
 The average number of years worked at a silica-exposed job was 27.3 years.

 FIGURE 4

 Distribution of Confirmed Silicosis Cases by

-County of Exposure: 1985-2021
+County of Exposure: 1985-2022